Last updated: July 2026

 Stamp Duty Calculator NT - First Home Buyer 2026

 The Northern Territory uses a unique quadratic formula for stamp duty on properties under $525,000, resulting in a progressive scale that differs from every other state.
-First home buyers benefit from the Territory Home Owner Discount (THOD), which provides up to $18,601 off stamp duty.
-Combined with the generous $50,000 HomeGrown Territory Grant for new builds (available until September 2027), the NT has one of the most valuable first home buyer packages in Australia.
+NT has no first home buyer stamp duty concession — the Territory Home Owner Discount (THOD) ended on 30 June 2021, so first home buyers pay full standard duty.
+Instead, first home buyers can access the $50,000 HomeGrown Territory Grant for new builds and owner-builders (contracts until 30 September 2027, no price cap).

 - For properties under $525,000, NT uses a quadratic formula (not brackets)